Did the COVID pandemic impact the data?

 In 2017-2018, the Knight Commission decided to make an enhancement to its financial database in order to better tell the story about revenues and expenses in college athletics.
 The data comes from the same sources as previously, which are NCAA Financial Report forms, but instead is presented in profiles in this database as one year snapshots of institutional revenue and expense budgets.
 The data provided is self-reported by institutions to the NCAA annually.
 The data are presented in commonly referred to areas of institutional athletics budgets.
 Users have the ability to review annual budgets, by category, dating back to 2005.
 Academic spending data over time is also available.
 Comparisons of data categories are available by institutions, conferences, subdivisions, and NCAA Division I-FBS spending quartiles, as well as by self-selected peer groups.
 Users also have the ability to generate trends in the data over time.

-WHAT IS E&G AND WHY IS IT USED TO DEFINE ACADEMIC SPENDING?
+WHAT IS USED TO DEFINE ACADEMIC SPENDING AND WHY?

-The Education and General (E&G) spending is commonly considered as the total cost of education, and is the most common and understood metric for identifying the cost of an institution to fulfill its educational mission.
+Academic spending in the database reflects the Education and General (E&G) spending reported by the institution on IPEDS.
+E&G is commonly considered as the total cost of education, and is the most common and understood metric for identifying the cost of an institution to fulfill its educational mission.

 WHERE DOES THE DATA USED IN THE KNIGHT COMMISSION’S DATABASE COME FROM?